 enough for one week

 At the feet

 a pair of canvas sneakers that I wear on the plane, which is then used only when you have to walk a little

-a pair of flip flops that do not weigh anything in the bag and that I almost always at the feet on the spot
+a pair of flip-flops that weighs nothing in the bag and that I have almost permanently on my feet on the spot

-➡️ I'm not a trekker, so I do not clutter heavy hiking shoes or socks…
+➡️ I am not a trekker, so I do not burden myself with heavy hiking shoes or socks…

 My indispensable accessories